ABDULLAHHG/conversation_chat/README.md

 2 - create .env file and copy the template in the .env.example and fill it with the requirement <br>
 3 - install python requrement libraries `pip install -r requirement.txt` <br>
 4 - run flask `python app.py` or `python3 app.py`<br>
+5 - the project should be in apache2 with php (linux) or xampp (windows)